y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 [AMCL corresponding to the preloaded map on Rviz](https://drive.google.com/file/d/19hQZvwONtIX7JxddA7MgKAqW3bxP13Kv/view)

-### Combination between DepthAI ROS and node packages on ROS2
+### Combination between DepthAI ROS and Node Packages on ROS2

 ***If DepthAI ROS is installed on noetic, the car must use ROS bridge in order to make the car use camera and VESC to move.***